weaveworks/weave/site/kubernetes/kube-addon.md

 ```

 You should see one line for each node in your cluster; each line
 should have STATUS "Running", and READY should be 2 out of 2.
+If you

-If you see a STATUS like "Error" or "CrashLoopBackoff", look in the
+see a STATUS like "Error" or "CrashLoopBackoff", look in the logs of
+the container with that status.

+### <a name="logs"></a> Reading the logs

-logs.
-Pick one of the pods with that status from the list and ask for
+Pick one of the pods from the list output by `kubectl get pods` and
-the logs like this:
+ask for the logs like this:

 ```
 $ kubectl logs -n kube-system weave-net-1jkl6 weave
 ```

-You can pipe the output into a file for easier viewing, especially if
+For easier viewing, pipe the output into a file , especially if
 it is long.

 Many Kubernetes network issues occur at a higher level than Weave Net.